Michael Purugganan: Journalism

-As an undergraduate at the University of the Philippines in the early 1980s, Purugganan was the features editor for the student newspaper The Philippine Collegian.
+As an undergraduate at the University of the Philippine Diliman in the early 1980s, Purugganan was the features editor for the student newspaper The Philippine Collegian.
 In the wake of the assassination of Philippine opposition leader Benigno Aquino Jr. in 1983, he helped lead the initial news coverage in the Philippine Collegian documenting the events that eventually led to the downfall of the Ferdinand Marcos dictatorship.
 After leaving the Collegian, he continued to be active in journalism, working as a news stringer for Time, Newsweek and the Associated Press.
 Purugganan in 1984 was offered a position as a foreign correspondent for the Associated Press Manila Bureau, but had to decline as he still had to complete his university studies.

 He also wrote on politics and economics for various Philippine newsmagazines.
 In 1984 he was threatened with a libel suit by then Philippine Prime Minister Cesar Virata, a Marcos ally, for publishing a widely circulated interview in the politically influential Mr & Ms Special Edition in which Virata was quoted as saying "Filipinos never had it so good."
 Said in the middle of a severe economic crisis and widening poverty, Virata and his quote were harshly criticized by numerous opinion makers as an example of the disconnect between the Marcos government and ordinary Filipinos.

 Since 2011, he has written occasional essays for The Huffington Post, and The Philippine Star, GMA News Online, and Rappler in the Philippines.